immauss/openvas/docs/Readme.md

 ```
 -e GVMD_ARGS="--max-ips-per-target=65534 --schedule-timeout=-1 --auth-timeout=1440"
 ```
-- GSA_ARGS : Any addition argumetns you would like ot add to the gsad start command.
+- GSA_ARGS : Any additional argumetns you would like to add to the gsad start command.
 ```
 -e GSA_ARGS="--ssl-private-key=<file location> --ssl-certificate=<file location> "
 ```